In Delhi, exciting events take place throughout the year. The festivals have their share of cultural, religious.

 Independent Day is celebrated on August 15.
 Processions and flag hoisting on the Red Fort mark the celebration.

 It is a ten days festival, celebrated in Sept./Oct., of which nine days are spent in worship.
-The tenth day is a celebration of victory of good over evil.
-Huge effigies of Ravana, the demon king, are burned on the last day of festival.
+The tenth day is a celebration of the victory of good over evil.
+Huge effigies of Ravana, the demon king, are burned on the last day of the festival.
 The heroic deeds of Lord Rama who destroyed Ravana are enacted in songs and dance.